membranehq/workflow-builder-example/README.md

 - **Event Ingestion Endpoint**: [`apps/web/src/app/api/ingest-event/route.ts`](apps/web/src/app/api/ingest-event/route.ts) - Handles incoming webhook events and triggers workflow execution
 - **Event Trigger Configuration UI**: [`apps/web/src/app/workflows/[id]/components/configs/event-trigger-config.tsx`](apps/web/src/app/workflows/[id]/components/configs/event-trigger-config.tsx) - The UI component for configuring event triggers

+## How Membrane Actions work

+This workflow builder also allows you to add action nodes that perform operations on integrated services (like creating records, sending messages, etc.).
+Here's how Membrane actions are integrated:

+### Action Configuration

+Actions are precreated on Membrane for each integration (e.g., "Create Contact" for Salesforce, "Send Email" for Gmail).
+When building a workflow:

+1. **Action Selection** - Users select an integration and browse available precreated actions from that integration through the Membrane SDK
+2. **Input Mapping** - Users configure the action's input parameters, which can reference data from previous workflow steps using variable substitution
+3. **Schema Validation** - The action's input and output schemas are fetched from Membrane to ensure proper data flow

+### Action Execution

+When a workflow runs:

+1. The Temporal workflow processes each node in sequence
+2. When it encounters a Membrane action node, it executes the configured action on Membrane
+3. The action performs the operation on the target integration (e.g., creates a Salesforce contact)
+4. The action's output is captured and made available to subsequent workflow nodes
+5. Results are stored in the workflow run record for auditing and debugging

+### Code References

+- **Action Configuration UI**: [`apps/web/src/app/workflows/[id]/components/configs/membrane-action-config.tsx`](apps/web/src/app/workflows/[id]/components/configs/membrane-action-config.tsx) - The UI component for configuring Membrane actions, including integration selection, action selection, and input mapping

 ## License

 MIT